Owen Franks: 2012–2015

-2016-2019
+2016–2019

 Franks had a good season in 2016, starting in all 12 of his test appearances which included a historic 29–40 loss to Ireland on 5 November 2016.

 Prior to being selected for New Zealand's three-test series against the British and Irish Lions and Pasifika Challenge against Samoa, Franks' achilles' tendon was observed to be in noticeable pain.
 Franks still managed to play in five tests for the All Blacks in 2017, including the Lions series, before being ruled out of the second Bledisloe Cup test of the year against Australia due to tearing his achilles' tendon at training.
 Franks was immediately replaced on the match-day sheet by former Crusaders team-mate Nepo Laulala who had not played for the All Blacks since 2015 due to his own run of injury.
 Laulala started in all of the remaining tests in 2017 in Franks' absence.

 Franks was re-selected for New Zealand in 2018 for the three-test series against France for the June internationals, having recovered from injury during the 2018 Super Rugby season.
 Franks started in all three tests against France despite his lack of game-time in 2018, and performed to a reasonable level, with Ofa Tu'ungafasi replacing Franks off the bench in all three tests.
 The All Blacks won the series 3–0.

 After finishing Super Rugby, with a title win, Franks played his 100th test for New Zealand, on 25 August 2018.
 Franks started for his 100th test, which was against Australia at Eden Park.
 Franks became the first rugby player in history to reach 100 tests without scoring any points in his career, but performed well before being replaced by Ofa Tu'ungafasi in the 52nd minute.
 The All Blacks won Franks' 100th test, beating Australia by 40–12, winning the Bledisloe Cup once more.
 Franks went on to play 6 more tests during the 2018 season, including the 9–16 loss to Ireland, with Nepo Laulala establishing himself as Franks' deputy throughout the season.

 Coming off the back of an injury-plagued Super Rugby season, Franks played two tests in his final season in New Zealand, taking part in the 2019 Rugby Championship for the tenth time.
 After a poor performance against Australia, in a record 26–47 defeat, Franks was axed from the match-day 23 for the second Bledisloe Cup test.
 On 28 August 2019, Franks was dropped from the All Blacks, missing out on the 31-man squad for the 2019 Rugby World Cup, with Nepo Laulala, Atu Moli, Joe Moody, Angus Ta'avao, and Ofa Tu'ungafasi being the preferred props.
 Having signed for Northampton earlier in 2019, Franks’ shock omission from the squad effectively ended his decorated international career.

+Other All Black props

+Over the course of Owen Franks’ international career he played with and/or competed for his position with: